GetLivreru/book-network/README.md

 - Documenting APIs using OpenAPI and Swagger UI
 - Implementing business requirements and handling business exceptions
 - Dockerizing the infrastructure
-- CI/CD pipeline & deployment

-## License

-This project is licensed under the Apache License 2.0.
-See the [LICENSE](LICENSE) file for details.

 ## Getting Started